danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 ![TagKit logo](Logo.png)

-TagKit is a Swift SDK that makes it easy to work with tags and slugified strings in `Swift` and `SwiftUI`.
+TagKit makes it easy to use tags and slugify strings in Swift and SwiftUI.
 You can slug and tag any type, customize the slug format, and use the built-in views to list and edit tags with ease.